 Whey and Lactose

-Whey is a milk protein -- it is the liquid left over during the cheese-making process, so it contains some lactose.
+Whey is a milk protein.
+Specifically, it's the liquid left over during the cheese-making process, so it contains some lactose.
 Those who are lactose intolerant may experience a variety of digestive issues if the lactose concentration is too high.
-There are two kinds of whey protein -- concentrate and isolate -- that differ in terms of processing.
-If you are lactose-intolerant, choose a whey protein isolate, which has only 0.1 g of lactose per tablespoon.
-Whey protein concentrates may be higher in lactose because more remains after processing.
-Another alternative is to take an over-the-counter lactase supplement before drinking the shake, to help your body digest the small amount of lactose properly.
+There are two kinds of whey protein — concentrate and isolate — that differ in terms of processing and lactose content.

 Too Much Air

-If you follow the mixing direction on most whey protein powders, you likely throw the powder, milk and a few ice cubes in the blender.
+If you follow the mixing directions on most whey protein powders, you likely throw the powder, milk and a few ice cubes in a blender.
 The problem is that the blender incorporates air into the mix, which can cause almost instant gas.
-Invest in a leak-proof shaker bottle instead and mix your shakes by hand.
-Simply add the ingredients to the bottle and shake until blended.
-The finished product won't be as thick as the blended version, but you won't suffer nearly as much after drinking it.